GoreLab/Vitamaize_NAM_GWAS_LabVersion/README.md

 6b - generate JL model effect estimates (from untransformed BLUEs).

 (7) Master gene summaries
-These scripts were used to generate Figures 2 and S5, which show various aspects of the triangulation results for the 14 NAM JL-QTL in which genes were identified.
+Plotting scripts to generate Figures 2 and S5, which show various aspects of the triangulation results for the 14 NAM JL-QTL in which genes were identified.
 These scripts were used as written by Dan Ilut with minor adaptation.

 References:
 Bradbury et al. 2007.
 "TASSEL: software for association mapping of complex traits in diverse samples."
 Bioinformatics 23(19):2633-2635. doi: 10.1093/bioinformatics/btm308.